Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Value Setting & Getting Functions.md

 - Changing the loop game over song: `setPropertyFromClass('GameOverSubstate', 'loopSoundName', 'your_song_name')`.

 ### setPropertyFromGroup(obj:String, index:Int, variable:Dynamic, value:Dynamic)
-Sets the current <ins>property variable inside an array/group member inside the PlayState<.ins> with a new value.
+Sets the current <ins>property variable inside an array/group member inside the PlayState</ins> with a new value.

 - `obj` - The name of the array/group member, Example `opponentStrums`, `playerStrums`, etc.
 - `index` - The index number of the array/group member.